 As a rule of thumb, a crate should always be large enough that your dog will have the ability to stretch out flat, even when he’s on his side.
 It’s also important that during his stretch, he wouldn’t feel cramped and be able to sit up without hitting his head against the top.

-Furthermore, you can easily determine the adult size of a pure bred puppy, and easily choose a crate.
-Though, if you have a mix breed, you should estimate the size of the crate based on the general breed or body type the puppy has at a given age.
-Thus, it’s always ideal to use a crate that’s a little too large, in contrast of using a crate that’s a little too small for his size.
+Furthermore, you can easily determine the adult size of a purebred puppy and easily choose a crate.
+Though, if you have a mixed breed, you should estimate the size of the crate based on the general breed or body type the puppy has at a given age.
+Thus, it’s always ideal to use a crate that’s a little too large, in contrast to using a crate that’s a little too small for his size.